Trip Facts

 Altitude above sea level: 1,302 m / 4,269 ft.

-Tour Duration: Approx. 8 hours
+Tour Duration: Approximately 8 hours

 Accommodation: Hotel Tibet or similar

-9:00 AM: Guided Cultural Tour of Kathmandu Valley
+9:00 AM – Guided Cultural Tour of Kathmandu Valley

-Start your day with a guided cultural tour around Kathmandu Valley.
-Explore the vibrant Kathmandu with our expert guides, who will share insights into the area’s rich history.
+Start your day with a guided cultural tour of Kathmandu Valley, exploring the city with expert guides who will share insights into its rich history and heritage.

 Kathmandu Durbar Square

-Visit Kathmandu Durbar Square (Hanuman Dhoka Durbar), a royal historical complex filled with temples, palaces, and shrines from the 15th century.
-Highlights include Kumari Ghar (the home of the living goddess) and Kasthamandap, an architectural marvel built from a single tree.
+Visit Kathmandu Durbar Square (Hanuman Dhoka Durbar), a royal historical complex filled with temples, palaces, and shrines dating back to the 15th century.
+Highlights include Kumari Ghar, the residence of the living goddess, and Kasthamandap, an architectural marvel constructed from a single tree.

 Swayambhunath (Monkey Temple)

-Next, head to Swayambhunath, the Monkey Temple, a sacred site for both Hinduism and Buddhism.
-Admire the stunning white dome and golden spire, while soaking in the serene atmosphere filled with incense and prayer wheels.
+Next, head to Swayambhunath, also known as the Monkey Temple, a sacred site for both Hinduism and Buddhism.
+Admire the striking white dome and golden spire while soaking in the serene atmosphere of incense, prayer wheels, and panoramic city views.

-PM: Boudhanath Stupa
+Boudhanath Stupa

-Visit the massive Boudhanath Stupa, a UNESCO World Heritage Site.
-It’s a spiritual center for Tibetan culture, surrounded by prayer flags, monks, and devotees chanting ‘Om Mani Padme Hum’.
+In the afternoon, visit the massive Boudhanath Stupa, a UNESCO World Heritage Site and spiritual center of Tibetan culture.
+Witness colorful prayer flags fluttering in the wind, monks performing rituals, and devotees chanting “Om Mani Padme Hum.”

 Pashupatinath Temple

-Conclude your tour at the Pashupatinath Temple, one of the most sacred Hindu temples, located along the Bagmati River.
-Here, you can witness profound spiritual rituals, including the moving sight of open-air cremations, which hold deep cultural significance.
-After immersing yourself in this sacred experience, you will transfer back to your hotel.
+Conclude your tour at Pashupatinath Temple, one of Hinduism’s most sacred sites, situated along the Bagmati River.
+Here, observe profound spiritual rituals, including the moving sight of open-air cremations, which hold deep cultural and religious significance.
+After this immersive experience, you will return to your hotel.

 Day 03: Fly Kathmandu –Tumlingtar, Drive Num

-Altitude Above Sea Level: 1,980 m /6,497 ft.
-(Num)
+Altitude above sea level: 1,980 m /6,497 ft.
+Num

 Flight Duration: 45 minutes